chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 `Mason-Registry <https://github.com/chapel-lang/mason-registry>`_.

-The registry would follow a hierarchy as follows:
+The registry consists of the following hierarchy:

 .. code-block:: text